Mathematics

 one minute maths.jfif

-We have just re-launched Time Tables Rockstars and also launched an exciting new programme, Numbots!
+We recently re-launched Time Tables Rockstars and also launched an exciting new programme, Numbots!
 We had a launch day when children dressed as robots and rockstars and completed maths activities all day!

 Teachers will be able to track children's recall and retention of number facts and this will help us to see where any gaps are.
 Look at the photos in the gallery!